sulay01/Python-Mods-Labs/README.md

-# Python-Class1-Mod1-CU
+# Python-Mods-Labs-CU
-University of Colorado Boulder Python Class 1 Mod 1 Intro Python
+University of Colorado Boulder Intro to Python